 The initial backup can take anywhere from minutes to hours depending on how much data you’re backing up.
 You can review which folders are backed up from the Backup page in the Settings app, or find some additional advanced settings in Control Panel: Updates and Security: File History.

-So this is not a perfect method for backing up your valuable user data.
-The setup is cumbersome and time consuming, and it might not even be fully automatic; which is crucial to ensure frequent and good backup habits.
+So this isn’t a perfect method for backing up your valuable user data.
+The setup is cumbersome and time-consuming, and it might not even be fully automatic; which is crucial to ensure frequent and good backup habits.
 However, it does demonstrate that Windows has all the bits and pieces built-in that are required to create a good encrypted backup experience on remote network machines.

-The question then becomes: Why hasn’t Microsoft made this a nice little three step process as with macOS’ Time Machine backup system, or GNOME Backup (also known as Déjà Dup)?
-It really isn’t a whole lot that would be required here to make this setup much more seamless and reliable.
+The question then becomes: Why hasn’t Microsoft made this a nice little three-step process as with macOS’ Time Machine backup system, or GNOME Backup (also known as Déjà Dup)?
+It isn’t a whole lot that would be required here to make this setup much more seamless and reliable.
 It should have been a simple “Enable encryption” option when you enable Windows Backup.

 I suspect that the answer to this lies somewhere between these two points: